Rudram 4 Missile: India’s 1000km Hypersonic Game-Changer

 Rudram-4 missile neutralising enemy radar in stand-off airstrike simulation.

-• Accuracy Under Fire: Its passive homing seeker allows real-time targeting in jammed or hostile environments.
+• Accuracy in Hostile Zones: A passive homing seeker ensures precise targeting even in jammed or electronically contested environments.

 Integration with Indian Air Force Platforms